-As of 31 December 2023, the Company's gross notes and accounts receivable and allowance for loss amounted to \$428,084 and \$1,710 respectively.
-Net notes and accounts receivable accounted for 11% of total assets that could have significant impact on the financial statements.
+As of 31 December 2024, the Company's gross notes and accounts receivable and allowance for loss amounted to \$376,194 thousand and \$943 thousand respectively.
+Net notes and accounts receivable accounted for 11% of total assets which was material to the Company.
 Since the collection of notes and accounts receivable is the key factor in the working capital management of the Company, and the adoption of provision policy requires significant management judgement, we therefore determined this a key audit matter.

-Our audit procedures included, but not limited to, understanding and testing the effectiveness of internal control over accounts receivable; assessing the reasonableness of allowance for loss policy, including understanding related information to evaluate expected credit loss ratio according to historical experience, current market and future economic outlook expected; investigating accounts receivable details, recalculating the reasonableness of allowance for loss based on the expected credit companies, and the expected loss rate by management assessing; evaluating individually the reasonableness of the impairment of accounts receivable long overdue and its collection in subsequent period.
-We also assessed the adequacy of disclosures of accounts receivable.
+Our audit procedures included, but not limited to, understanding and testing the effectiveness of internal control over accounts receivable; assessing the reasonableness of allowance for loss policy, including understanding related information to evaluate expected credit loss ratio according to historical experience, current market and future economic outlook expected; investigating accounts receivable details, recalculating the reasonableness of allowance for loss based on the expected credit companies, and based on the expected loss rate by management assessment, reevaluating the reasonableness of loss provisioning of accounts receivable.
+We also assessed the adequacy of disclosures related to accounts receivable.
 Please refer to Notes 5 and 6 of the financial statements.